juliencrn/usehooks-ts/packages/usehooks-ts/src/useLocalStorage/useLocalStorage.md

 Persist the state with [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) so that it remains after a page refresh.
 This can be useful for a dark theme.
 This hook is used in the same way as useState except that you must pass the storage key in the 1st parameter.

-You can also pass an optional third parameter to use a custom serializer/deserializer.
+You can also pass an optional third parameter to use a custom serializer/deserializer or to set the priority of sync activities.

+For example, with `{ priority: 'max' }`, the hook will use `useLayoutEffect` to ensure the most rapid update; ideal for persisted UI settings that affect initial render and the page layout.

 **Note**: If you use this hook in an SSR context, set the `initializeWithValue` option to `false`, it will initialize in SSR with the initial value.